xamarin/xamarin-macios/docs/website/mtouch-errors.md

 If this is not the case, please file a [bug report](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

+### MT4177: The 'ProtocolType' parameter of the 'Adopts' attribute used in class '*' contains an invalid character.
+Value used: '*' Invalid Char: '*'.

+The name of an Objective-C protocol can't contain certain characters which means that the `Adopts` attribute on the corresponding managed class can't have the `ProtocolType` parameter containing them.
+Please refer to the provided error message and fix accordingly.

 # MT5xxx: GCC and toolchain error messages

 ### MT51xx: Compilation